contagon/handbook/handbook/6-stake-leadership.md

 ### 6.2.3 Common Judge

 The stake president is the common judge in the stake (see [Doctrine and Covenants 107:71–74](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107.71-74?lang=eng#p71)).
+He holds priesthood keys to receive inspiration and make decisions regarding the spiritual and temporal welfare of members of the stake.
 In this role, he has the following responsibilities:

 * Conduct interviews as outlined in [31.2](31.md#312-interviews).
 He may also authorize his counselors to conduct certain interviews (see [31.2.2](31.md#3122-types-of-interviews)).
 * Meet with stake members who seek spiritual guidance, who have weighty personal problems, or who have committed serious sins.
 For guidelines, see [31.1](31.md#311-guiding-principles).
 * Hold membership councils when members have committed serious sins (see [chapter 32](32-repentance-and-membership-councils.md)).

+In matters that require the approval of the First Presidency, the stake president carefully considers the request.
+He interviews the person to determine his or her worthiness.

+After the interview, the stake president submits an application to the First Presidency only if he can recommend it for approval.
+He describes the reasons for his support.

+The stake president submits the application through [Leader and Clerk Resources](https://lcr.churchofjesuschrist.org).

 ### 6.2.4 Records, Finances, and Properties